-- Bill 103, An Act to amend various legislative provisions mainly for the purpose of reducing red tape (Order of reference given on 9 November 2021).

 - Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 20 October 2021).

 COMMITTEE ON PUBLIC FINANCE

 Order of reference

 Consideration of Bills:

-- Bill 3, An Act to amend various legislative provisions mainly with respect to the financial sector (Order of reference given on 11 November 2021). - Bill 5, An Act to give effect to fiscal measures announced in the Budget Speech delivered on 25 March 2021 and to certain other measures (Order of reference given on 23 November 2021). - Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 20 October 2021).
-COMMITTEE ON INSTITUTIONS Order of reference Special Consultations:
+- Bill 5, An Act to give effect to fiscal measures announced in the Budget Speech delivered on 25 March 2021 and to certain other measures (Order of reference given on 23 November 2021).

+- Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 20 October 2021).

+Order in compliance with the Standing Orders

+Examination of the Government's budgetary policy and of the evolution of public finance.

+COMMITTEE ON INSTITUTIONS

+Order of reference

+Consideration of Bills: